Users

 2. Locate and click the user.

-3. Click Locked in the pane on the right.
-The toggle changes from blue to gray.
+3. Click the Locked toggle in the pane on the right.
+The toggle changes from dark to faded.

-The Locked column no longer contains a check mark next to the user.
+The Locked column no longer contains a check next to the user.

-There are times when a user needs his or her password reset before logging into the server.
-An administrator can create a temporary password for the user that is for one-time use only.
-The user will be required to reset the password the next time they log in.
+There are times when a user needs his or her password reset before signing in to the server.
+An administrator can create a temporary password for the user for one-time use only.
+The user will be required to reset the password the next time they sign in.
 To set a temporary password, follow the steps below:

 1. Click Users in the navigation pane.